wiseman-timelord/AllTexConF04-Ps/README.md

 - **Detailed Output**: Provides comprehensive feedback during processing, including texture names and resolutions.

 ## USAGE
-1. Run `Setup-Install.Bat` to install required libraries.
+1. Run `Setup-Install.Bat` to, install required libraries and create program folders.
 2. Run `AllTexConFO4.Bat` to start the script.
 3. Select the desired maximum resolution for textures from menu.
 4. Choose the GPU for processing textures.